falbuna/francisalbuna/README.md

 ## Usage

-This portfolio was mobile responsive and styled through the Tailwind CSS framework.
+This portfolio was made mobile responsive.

 On a desktop: